nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Geolocation enforcement can ensure policy compliance.
 See [doj-cisa].

 ## Category 3: Regulatory Compliance
 Geographic boundary attestation helps satisfy data residency and data sovereignty requirements for regulatory compliance.

-# Problem Statements
+# Industry Gaps and Problem Statements
+Modern cloud and distributed environments face significant risks from stolen bearer tokens, protocol replay, and trust gaps in transit.
+Current geofencing and location verification solutions face significant challenges across different data states, location sources, and authentication mechanisms.
+This section outlines the key gaps and problems that this specification aims to address.

+## Data Generation/at-Rest Challenges
+**Textual Geotags**
+: No standard for textual geotags (EXIF covers media only).

+**Attesting Geotags**: Existing geotag formats are unsigned and forgeable via VPN/MITM attacks.

+## Data-in-Use Challenges

+### Authentication and Authorization Challenges
+**Bearer Token Vulnerabilities**
-* **Bearer Tokens:** Typically generated via user MFA and used to establish HTTP sessions.
+: Bearer tokens are typically generated via user MFA and used to establish HTTP sessions.
 A malicious actor can steal a bearer token (e.g., from a still-valid HAR file uploaded to a support portal, as seen in the Okta attack) and present it to a server workload.
 The attacker may be in a forbidden location and on an unauthorized host (e.g., their own laptop).
-Proof-of-Possession (PoP) tokens ([RFC-7800]) and PoP via mutual TLS ([RFC-8705]) attempt to mitigate this threat, but face the challenges described below.
+  * Current solution options for addressing bearer token issue and their challenges:
+    * PoP Token:

-* **PoP Token:** How is trust established between the presenter (client) and the token issuer, so that the presenter can securely connect to the recipient (server)?
+      Not easy to establish trust between the presenter (client) and the token issuer.

-* **PoP via Mutual TLS:** Client certificates are generally not supported in browsers.
-In production, man-in-the-middle entities such as API gateways often terminate TLS connections, breaking the end-to-end trust model.
+    * PoP via Mutual TLS:
+      Client certificates are generally not supported in browsers.
+      MITM entities such as API gateways often terminate TLS connections.

-* **Host TPMs for Signature:** It is not scalable to sign every API call with a TPM key, as typical enterprise laptops/servers support only about 5 signatures per second ([tpm-performance]).
+    * Host TPMs for API call signature:
+      Not scalable to sign every API call with a TPM key, as typical enterprise laptops/servers TPMs support only about 5 signatures per second.
+    * Non-HTTP protocols:
+      No solution for IPSEC etc.

+### Location and Geofencing Challenges
 * **IP Address-Based Location:** This is the typical approach, but it has limitations: network providers can use geographic-region-based IANA-assigned IP addresses anywhere in the world, and enterprise VPNs can hide the user's real IP address.

 * **Wi-Fi-Based Location:** For user laptop endpoints with agents (e.g., ZTNA), traditional geographic enforcement relies on trusting the Wi-Fi access point’s location.
 However, Wi-Fi access points are mobile and can be moved, undermining this trust.

+* **GNSS:** Certain GNSS, e.g., civilian GPS in smartphones and navigation systems, can be spoofed.
+A practical example is the Israel GPS spoofing attacks.

+## Implicit Trust Challenges
+* **Cloud Region Trust**
+: Implicit trust in cloud region assignment with no cryptographic proof of physical locality.
+There is no auditable link between stored blobs and actual geography.

-* **Trust in Transit:** HTTP requests can be intercepted and modified by intermediate proxies (e.g., API gateways, SASE firewalls).
-If the request is not cryptographically signed, it is vulnerable to tampering.
+* **Trust in Transit:** HTTP requests can be intercepted and modified by compromised intermediate proxies (e.g., API gateways, SASE firewalls).

-* **IPSEC Tunnel Networking Protocol:** IPSEC tunnels can encapsulate any IP traffic, but they do not provide cryptographic proof of residency or geolocation for the client host.

 # Approach Summary
 This approach enables cryptographically verifiable geofencing by binding workload identity to both platform and geographic attributes using trusted hardware (e.g., TPM), attestation protocols, and geolocation services.
 The framework supports secure, policy-driven enforcement of data residency and location requirements for workloads in multi-system environments.

 Key elements of the approach include:
 - **Trusted Hardware Roots:** Workload identity is anchored in hardware roots of trust such as TPMs, GNSS sensors, and mobile network modules, ensuring device integrity and authentic location data.
 - **Remote Attestation:** Workload Identity Agents collect measurements from the platform and location sensors, and use TPM-backed attestation to prove the integrity and residency of the workload to a remote Workload Identity Manager.
 - **Composite Location Claims:** The system combines multiple sources of location (e.g., GNSS, mobile network, Wi-Fi) and device composition (e.g., SIM, TPM EK) to create a composite, quality-scored location claim, which is cryptographically signed and verifiable.
-- **Policy Enforcement:** Workload Identity Managers and downstream policy implementers use these verifiable claims to enforce geofencing and data residency policies, ensuring that workloads only run or access data within approved geographic or jurisdictional boundaries.
+- **Policy Enforcement:** Workload Identity Managers and downstream policy implementers (e.g. Firewall) use these verifiable claims to enforce geofencing and data residency policies, ensuring that workloads only run or access data within approved geographic or jurisdictional boundaries.
 - **Continuous Monitoring:** The framework supports periodic re-attestation and monitoring of device composition and location, detecting changes such as SIM swaps or sensor removal that could affect trust.
 - **Interoperability:** The approach is designed to integrate with existing workload identity frameworks (e.g., SPIFFE/SPIRE), enabling adoption in cloud, edge, and enterprise environments.